collinfeight5/LeNet-ML-Traffic-Sign-Classifier/README.md

 In general, I picked these images due to them being on the more depective, clearer side of things.
 I expect my model should do a good job of classifying these specific images that I selected.

 The results of analyzing the new images was 100% for the 6 test images that I looked at.
-This is better than the results of the test set, but this is most likely due to the specific images that were selected.

-The result of the softmax TK2 applied to the new test images can be seen in the image below:

-![alt text][image9]

 The guess success rate can be seen in the following image:

 ![alt text][image10]

 As can be seen, the model was able to correctly identify the images that it was given.
-Like I described earlier, this could be due to the easier images that were used as the test images.